fun33333/HDMS/Docs/Help Desk.md

 **Purpose:** New SMS user tries to access HDMS.
  **Flow A (SSO / API):**

-1. Requester tries login using SMS credentials → HDMS delegates auth to SMS via API or SSO.
+1. requestor tries login using SMS credentials → HDMS delegates auth to SMS via API or SSO.

 2. On success, HDMS upserts user, `is_active` may be false until admin authorizes.